cashubtc/nutshell/README.md

 ## Test instance
 *Warning: this instance is just for demonstration only.
 Currently, only Lightning deposits work but not withdrawals.
-The server could vanish at any moment so consider any Satoshis you deposit a donation.*
+The server could vanish at any moment so consider any Satoshis you deposit a donation.
+I will add Lightning withdrawals soon so unless someone comes up with a huge inflation bug, you might be able to claim them back at a later point in time.*

 Change the appropriate `.env` file settings to
 ```bash